Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 The OCCT test system recognizes five statuses of the test execution:
 * SKIPPED: reported if a line matching SKIPPED pattern is found (prior to any FAILED pattern).
 This indicates that the test cannot be run in the current environment; the most typical case is the absence of the required data file.
-* FAILED: reported if a line matching pattern with status FAILED is found (unless it is masked by the preceding IGNORE pattern or a TODO statement), or if message TEST COMPLETED is not found at the end.
+* FAILED: reported if a line matching pattern with status FAILED is found (unless it is masked by the preceding IGNORE pattern or a TODO or REQUIRED statement), or if message TEST COMPLETED or at least one of REQUIRED patterns is not found.
 This indicates that the test has produced a bad or unexpected result, and usually means a regression.
 * BAD: reported if the test script output contains one or several TODO statements and the corresponding number of matching lines in the log.
-This indicates a known problem .
+This indicates a known problem.
 The lines matching TODO statements are not checked against other patterns and thus will not cause a FAILED status.
 * IMPROVEMENT: reported if the test script output contains a TODO statement for which no corresponding line is found.
 This is a possible indication of improvement (a known problem has disappeared).
 * OK: reported if none of the above statuses have been assigned.
 This means that the test has passed without problems.